dinhomathias/Amc/Transition-guide-to-Version-14.0.md

 The argument `hash` is now the second positional argument as specified by the Bot API.

+### `telegram.error`

+`telegram.error.Unauthorized` was replaced by `telegram.error.Forbidden`.
+Moreover, `telegram.error.Forbidden` is now only raised if your bot tries to perform actions that it doesn't have enough rights for.
+In case your bot token is invalid, `telegram.error.InvalidToken` is raised.

 ### `telegram.File`

 * The `custom_path` parameter now also accepts `pathlib.Path` objects.